Ready to spend this fall in Vermont? If so then you’ve come to the right place, my fall-loving friend!

 Yeah, my dad has a house on the New York side of Lake Champlain.
 Therefore, I’ve been spending fall in Vermont/upstate New York for as long as I can remember.

 Or, 30+ years if you need a more, semi-exact date.
+And you know what?
+I’ve never ever gotten bored since there are tons of fun things to do in Vermont.

 Anyway, what I’m trying to say is that I REALLY do know what I’m talking about when it comes to spending fall in Vermont.